-How you answer certain questions on the FAFSA (Free Application for Federal Student Aid) determines your dependency status.
+How you answer the questions on the FAFSA (Free Application for Federal Student Aid)determines your dependency status.

-- Dependent students report their own and their parents’ information.
+- Dependent students report their own and their parents’ income and information.

 - If your parents are divorced or separated, include the parent you lived with, lived with last, or lived with the most.